NgoTaiCo/mcp-codebase-index/README.md

 ### Optional Configuration

-You can customize the embedding model by adding the `EMBEDDING_MODEL` variable:
+You can customize the embedding model and output dimension:

 ```json
 {